aaron-grau/curic/nontech-readings/rails.md

 be thought of as a scripting tool for Rails, used to carry out administrative tasks such as migrating a database and displaying routes.

 Custom rake tasks are easy to create.
-They're simply written in Ruby and can access any part of your Rails app, such as a model.
+They're written in Ruby and can access any part of your Rails app, such as a model.

 ### Rack

-Rack is a piece of middleware that sits between the Rails router and the web server (e.g., WEBrick or Puma), receiving requests and generating responses back and forth between the two.
+Rack is a piece of middleware that sits between the Rails router and the web server (e.g., WEBrick or Puma), receiving HTTP requests from the server and generating responses using information from the router.
 There are many different Ruby frameworks that expect a request to come in in a certain way and format their responses in a certain way, and many different web servers that expect the same.
-Rack insures that every server can interface with every framework.
+Rack ensures that every server can interface with every framework.

 ### WEBrick

-WEBrick is the HTTP server that comes standard with Rails, though newer version of Rails are shipping with a default Puma server.
-WEBrick is written entirely in Ruby and is reliable and easy to use, but it is single threaded -- that is, it can only handle a single request at a time.
+WEBrick is the HTTP server that comes standard with Rails 4, though Rails 5 ships with the Puma HTTP server.
+WEBrick is written entirely in Ruby and is reliable and easy to use, but it is single threaded - that is, it can only handle a single request at a time.
 This means it doesn't scale well and can experience a lot of delay.
 This makes it ideal for development but not for a production environment.

 Puma, however, is very fast and multi-threaded, able to handle requests concurrently, making it a good choice for a production server.